nine7nine/Xenomai-Archlinux/README.md

 # Xenomai-mercury

-source package to build Xenomai userspace for Mercury Core: PREEMPT_RT_FULL configurations.
-Mercury/Xenomai only requires a -rt kernel and doesn't patch the linux kernel for xenomai support.
-Use it with any PREEMPT_RT_FULL kernel (linux-rt in AUR).
+source package to build Xenomai userspace for Mercury Core: single-kernel configurations.
+Mercury Core/Xenomai only requires an -rt kernel (PREEMPT_RT_FULL) and doesn't patch the linux kernel for xenomai support, specifically.
 This package builds both x86_64 / i686 versions of xenomai-mercury/userspace. (for use on multilib/x86_64 systems).
 Xenomai userspace/libraries will be installed into;

 * /usr/xenomai64
 * /usr/xenomai32